lucsh/auth-awakens.server/README.md

 ### API Documentation

 - **Swagger UI** is available at: `http://localhost:3000/api-docs`
-- Automatically documents all routes defined in `routes/*.js`.
 - Provides a user-friendly UI for testing API endpoints.

 ## Tech Stack